benfhall/ubuntu-hardening/README.md

 # ubuntu-hardening-script
-A quick script to secure ubuntu
+A quick script to secure ubuntu.
+This is BUILT for CyberPatriots.
+If you use this on a CyberPatriots competition, it is against Scripting Rules!
+Use at your own risk!
 Requirements:
 - Ubuntu
 - Bash